 Carding-as-a-Service: The New Face of Credit Card Fraud

-Quick Summary
+AI Summary

 What Happened

 Credit card fraud is a persistent issue, affecting countless consumers and organizations worldwide.
-Despite ongoing efforts to combat this crime, the underground market for stolen credit card data has evolved into a sophisticated service model known as carding-as-a-service?
-(CaaS).
+Despite ongoing efforts to combat this crime, the underground market for stolen credit card data has evolved into a sophisticated service model known as carding-as-a-service (CaaS).
 This illicit trade mirrors legitimate online marketplaces, making it easier for criminals to access stolen payment information and tools to exploit it.

 CaaS bundles stolen credit card data with personal information, creating a dangerous combination for victims.
 High-profile marketplaces like Findsome and Brian’s Club continue to thrive, facilitating unauthorized transactions and broader fraud campaigns.
 These platforms not only sell credit card numbers but also offer a range of services that empower criminals to carry out their schemes with minimal effort.